 We offer open gym sessions during the day, and classes on Tuesdays and Thursdays at 12-1pm.
 The Saturday morning class at 10-11am offers an intensive workout guided by coaches to give you the full boxing training experience.
 Personal training is also available.

 Monday to Thursday evenings are dedicated to junior and senior competitive amateur boxing training.
-We have classes for beginners and those new to the club, and classes for invited boxers with experience.
 Fitzroy Lodge is affiliated with England Boxing.

 Fitzroy Lodge has produced many successful junior and senior amateur boxers.
 The ABA National Championships have seen 26 junior champions and finalists since 1933.
 Thirteen male senior champions since 1943, including 3 times ABA champion Neville Cole.
 We have had 2 female senior ABA champions, and the Lodge also sent the first female boxer to compete internationally, Jacqui-Lee Pryce won in Los Angeles, USA in 1997.